illinois-cs241/illinois-cs241.github.io/_posts/2016-10-10-password_cracker.md

 ## Why is there salt in my hash?

-The salt argument 'flavors' the string so that when you hash the same password twice, you'll get a different result (if you use a different salt).
+The salt argument "flavors" the string so that when you hash the same password with different salts, you'll get different results.
 For example, we can use part of a user's username to salt their password before hashing.
 This way, two users with the same password will not have the same hash stored in the database.

-**For the sake of this assignment, always use `"xx"` for the salt argument.**
+**For this assignment, always use `"xx"` for the salt argument.**

 ## Problem Statement